smadeira22/lap1_api/README.md

 - destroy `DELETE /sharks/:id`

 ## 3. Instructions
-- `cd` into server
+- into server`cd`
--`npm install`
+- `npm install`
--To run tests type `npm run test` on the terminal
+- To run tests type `npm run test` on the terminal
--To run local host on terminal `npm run dev` on the terminal -open `localhost:5000/` in the browser
+- To run local host on terminal `npm run dev` on the terminal
--available endpoints:
+- open `localhost:5000/` in the browser
+- available endpoints?
   -`./localhost:5000`
   -`./localhost:5000/shark`
   -`./localhost:5000/sharks/:id`